oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

   * `xs:yearMonthDuration()`
   * `xs:dayTimeDuration()`

 * If the `DataType` is not one of the primitive types listed above, then the return values shall be constructed from the nodeset in a manner specified by the particular `DataType` extension specification.
-If the data type extension does not specify an appropriate contructor function, then the `<AttributeSelector>` MUST return “Indeterminate” with a status code "urn:oasis:names:tc:xacml:1.0:status:syntax-error".
+If the data type extension does not specify an appropriate contructor function, then the `<AttributeSelector>` MUST return `Indeterminate` with a status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.

-* If an error occurs when converting the values returned by the XPath expression to the specified `DataType`, then the result of the `<AttributeSelector>` MUST be "Indeterminate", with a status code "urn:oasis:names:tc:xacml:1.0:status:processing-error"
+* If an error occurs when converting the values returned by the XPath expression to the specified `DataType`, then the result of the `<AttributeSelector>` MUST be `Indeterminate`, with a status code `urn:oasis:names:tc:xacml:1.0:status:processing-error`

 ## 7.4 Expression evaluation

 XACML specifies expressions in terms of the elements listed below, of which the `<Apply>` and `<Condition>` elements recursively compose greater expressions.
 Valid expressions SHALL be type correct, which means that the types of each of the elements contained within `<Apply>` elements SHALL agree with the respective argument types of the function that is named by the FunctionId attribute.
 The resultant type of the `<Apply>` element SHALL be the resultant type of the function, which MAY be narrowed to a primitive data-type, or a **_bag_** of a primitive data-type, by type-unification.
-XACML defines an evaluation result of "Indeterminate", which is said to be the result of an invalid expression, or an operational error occurring during the evaluation of the expression.
+XACML defines an evaluation result of `Indeterminate`, which is said to be the result of an invalid expression, or an operational error occurring during the evaluation of the expression.

 XACML defines these elements to be in the substitution group of the `<Expression>` element: